ProvisionGenie/ProvisionGenie/Docs/HowToBuildTheCanvasApp.md

                     ),
                     If(
                         isPageSummary = 6,
-                        "If everything looked ok to you, please hit the SUBMIT button so we get your request - we promise, this is the last step! " & Char(13) & Char(13) & "In case you need to correct something, please close this PopUp and navigate to the screen where you want to change something.
-You can then return to this summary by navigating to the Checkout Screen", If(
+                        "If everything looks ok, hit SUBMIT! " & Char(13) & Char(13) & "If you need to correct something, close this PopUp and navigate to the respecting screen.
+You can then return to this summary later", If(
                             isPageSummary = 7,
                             "you can close the app now - See you next time when you like to create a Team"